s-shifat/nixflakes-learn/README.md

 # Setup

-1. Install [nix pacakge manager](https://nixos.org/download/).
-If you're already using nixos then this step is not necessary.
-If you are using windows, then spin up any linux wsl and install nix package manager.
+1. Install [nix pacakge manager](https://nixos.org/download/) if you are using linux or macOS.
+You can do either multi-user or single user installation here.
+If you're already using nixos then skip this step.
+If you are using windows, then spin up any linux wsl and install nix package manager there.
+2. If you don't have flakes enabled, then you have to do this step.
+It's only one time setup.
+If you did multi-user installation in step-1, then create /etc/nix/nix.conf file or if you did signle user install in step 1 then create ~/.config/nix/nix.conf and add these to the file:
+    ```nix
+    build-users-group = nixbld
+    experimental-features = nix-command flakes
+    ```
-2. If you want to run the application without cluttering your system simply run:
+3. If you want to run the application without cluttering your system simply run:

     ```bash
     nix run github.com:s-shifat/nixflakes-learn